-The South American construction / Infrastructure / Commercial Construction markets will experience moderate growth in 2nd half of 2017; Commercial & office related type construction is active throughout South America.
-Shopping mall(s), apartments, warehouses, water supply / disposal, office developments, housing & light manufacturing facilities have & will continue to be built in major & mid-sized cities in Argentina, Chile, Central America (Panama, El Salvador, Guatemala & Nicaragua) & Colombia.
-Look for this trend to continue in 2017.
-The Venezuela economic situation becomes more & more disastrous as we move into the 2nd half of 2017, the question is: how long can this continue?
+The South American construction / Infrastructure / Commercial Construction markets will experience moderate growth in 1st half of 2018.
+Commercial and office related type construction is active throughout South America.
+Shopping mall(s), apartments, warehouses, water supply / disposal, office developments, housing and light manufacturing facilities have and will continue to be built in major and mid-sized cities in Argentina, Chile, Central America (Panama, El Salvador, Guatemala and Nicaragua) and Colombia, look for this trend to continue in 2018.